wiggglez/charles-schwab-api/README.md

 <h3>NOTES...</h3>

 - Auth info is saved locally.
 A path can be provided or left null
+  - If a path is provided, Make sure it ends with the .json extension

 - When requesting Historical Data, pay attention to the params.
 The period param (days, minutes, hours) needs to be one out of a specific group of numbers.
 For example when getting a chart by years, you can only get